naumanaarif/hackerrank/README.md

 ## Disclaimer

 The sole purpose of creating this repository is to share my approach to solving hackerrank problems.
-I would highly recommend that you try to solve the problem yourself.
+I would highly recommend that you try to solve the problems yourself first, then see the solutions.